 How to Make Caramel Apples

-- Carefully take each apple by the stick and dip it into the hot caramel all the way up to the stick, then lift it out of the caramel and swirl gently to let the excess caramel drip back into the pot.
-Once dipped, set each caramel-dipped apple onto your prepared baking sheet.
-Repeat with the remaining apples, letting the caramel cool to room temperature.
-Enjoy!
+- Dip the apples.
+Carefully dip each apple into the hot caramel all the way up to the stick, then lift it out of the caramel and swirl gently to let the excess caramel drip back into the pot.
+Repeat with the remaining apples.

 Frequently Asked Questions

-You want to cook your caramel to 240 degrees F. At this temperature, the sugar in the caramel will have reached the softball stage, which means it will be flexible yet slightly firm.
+You want to cook your caramel to 240 degrees F.ย At this temperature, the sugar in the caramel will have reached the softball stage, which means it will be flexible yet slightly firm.ย ย

 A candy thermometer is the only way to accurately know when you have reached the correct temperature so we highly recommend investing in one if you plan to make homemade caramel.